SciKit-Surgery/PythonTemplate/README.rst

 5. Create a new project on GitHub (or Weisslab/CmicLab/Gitlab), making sure the URL matches what you set in step 3.

 6. Add a remote in order to link your local repository to your GitHub repository and push the files across.
-NOTE: use the SSH form of the repository URL so you can use SSH key authentication (so you don't have to enter a username and password)
+NOTE: use the SSH form of the repository URL so you can use SSH key authentication (so you don't have to enter a username and password).

 ::

   git remote add origin git@github.com:JoanneBloggs/MyNewProject.git git push origin master

 7. If using GitHub or WeissLAb, and assuming your URLs are all correct, GitHub Actions/GitLab CI should automatically run tests for your project.

 8. You can verify your project has been set up correctly by installing and running tox.